abdelrady/Blockchain-Udacity-Project04/README.md

 HTTP Payload
 {
-"data": "A new block added from client app"
+"body": "A new block added from client app"
 }

+Responses

+If a valid block data is passed then answer should look like this JSON result {
+"hash": "afadc5cf4ab5ff858cc1676244b56833405d1ad2a4291aca13c6d8e61daceaa8",
+"height": 0,
+"body": "A new block added from client app",
+"time": "1542559615"
+}

+If empty block data passed then a 500 HTTP response with an error message will be returned from server
 ```

 ## Authors